Private Vaccination Service

 A 63-year-old harpist who was unable to continue playing due to shingles.

 There is growing scientific interest in the wider health benefits of shingles vaccination.
-Several large-scale observational studies have suggested a link between receiving the shingles vaccine and a reduced risk of developing dementia or Alzheimer’s disease later in life.
+Several large-scale observational studies published in 2024 and 2025 have found associations between receiving the Shingrix vaccine and a reduced risk of developing dementia:

-One theory is that by preventing the reactivation of the virus—which can cause inflammation in the nervous system—the vaccine may help protect long-term brain health.
-Additionally, because shingles infection is known to temporarily increase the risk of stroke and heart attack, preventing the disease may also support broader cardiovascular health.
+One theory is that by preventing reactivation of the varicella-zoster virus — which can cause inflammation in the nervous system — the vaccine may help protect long-term brain health.
+The AS01B adjuvant in Shingrix may also play a direct role.
+Additionally, because shingles infection is known to temporarily increase the risk of stroke and heart attack, preventing the disease may support broader cardiovascular health.

 Important Note: This potential benefit is currently the subject of ongoing research and is not on the label (i.e., it is not a licensed medical use of the vaccine).
 Shingrix is authorised solely for the prevention of shingles and post-herpetic neuralgia.
 However, many patients find this emerging evidence a compelling additional reason to prioritise their protection.